grych/drab/README.md

    applications: [:phoenix, :phoenix_pubsub, :phoenix_html, :cowboy, :logger, :gettext, :drab]] end
 ```

+  It is not needed if you are running Phoenix 1.3

   6. To enable live reload on Drab pages, add `.drab` extension to live reload patterns in `dev.exs`: